timolinn/the-year-of-the-rustacean/README.md

     let slice_s2 = &s2[0..1]; // PANIC!!!
 ```

-Because of this reason we must create string slices with caution because it can crash our program if we try to access
+Because of this reason we must create string slices with caution because it can crash our program if we ever try to access
 the wrong range.
 Notice `let slice_s = &s[0..1];` returns only `h`?
 We can ask rust to include the `char` of the index `1` by
 slicing like this:

 ```rust